tamago-db/TamagoTipsManagerBundle/README.md

 The value of 'domain' attribute in above should be the name of the domain which the tips belong to.
 You can split tips into multiple categories/domains.

-OR

-Refer to the Symfony documentation about hinclude [here](http://symfony.com/doc/current/book/templating.html#asynchronous-content-with-hinclude-js)

 ## **Configuration**